 Since diamonds have not been know to devalue, you know that in case of any unforeseen circumstance, you have some diamonds to fall back on.

 They are as good as money in your pocket or on your finger if you wear your diamonds on a ring.

 Also, your grandchildren don’t have to buy new diamond rings in the year 2070.

 You can leave yours’ behind as a legacy and they in turn can pass it on to their children.

-So in whatever which way you look at it……diamonds are forever.
+So in whatever which way you look at it……a diamond is forever.